 The European Social Survey Sweden is a member of ESS ERIC (European Research Infrastructure Consortium) that has collected and distributed micro data biannually since 2002.
-The survey has been administered eight times in more than 30 European countries, including Sweden.
-Individuals are interviewed face-to-face about their attitudes and behavior towards, for example, immigration, democracy, equality, media and health care, participation in the civil society, trust, health, social networks, and psychological predispositions.
+Every second year individuals are interviewed face-to-face about their attitudes and behavior towards, for example, immigration, democracy, equality, media and health care, participation in the civil society, trust, health, social networks, and psychological predispositions.
 ESS is the most important and reliable source of information concerning micro data for scientists, mass media, political decision makers and analysts.
 Factors like the spectrum of the examined topics, the solid guarantee of quality, standardization, documentation, the swift production of data and, most importantly, the unrestricted access to data has contributed to the success of ESS.

 - Media and social trust